Garaio-REM/remcloud-message-bus-api/notification_context.md

 ### Notification.Case.Closed

-This message notifies GARAIO REM that the case related to the `externalReference` has been closed.
+This message notifies GARAIO REM that the case related to the `externalReference` has been removed.
 All notifications for that reference will be deleted.
 Set the `recipient` property in the message headers (e.g. `grem_derham`).

 Field                         | Type   | Content / Remarks
 ------------------------------|--------|-------------------------